Low-stress bicycle facility options being considered for Coral Gables include:

 The following images help to illustrate what different types of bikeways look like in both residential and downtown streets:

-Riviera Drive is a major north-south corridor identified in the Coral Gables Pedestrian and Bicycle Master Plan.
+This photo is taken on Riviera Drive north of Bird Road, looking south.
+It is used to illustrate the residential portions of the Gables Greenways plan.
 The roadway is typically 24' to 26' wide with one travel lane in each direction.
-Intermittent 4' to 5' sidewalks exist along both sides of the street, separated by a wide grass buffer lined with trees.
+Intermittent 4' to 6' sidewalks exist along both sides of the street, separated by a wide grass buffer lined with trees.
 Bikes currently either share the road with fast moving traffic, or share a narrow sidewalk with pedestrians.
+Not all residential streets share this condition, and therefore different parts of the network could have different solutions.

 Installing conventional bike lanes requires minimal road widening (2' to 3' on either side).
 Conventional bike lanes, however, provide minimal separation from traffic.